-Table 4: Land Allocated for Mixed-Use Development Reference Location Designation MD1 Lansdown Industrial Estate 100 dwellings plus no net losses in employment in accordance with Policy EM2 MD2 Land at North Place and Portland Street 143 dwellings plus appropriate town centre mixed-use scheme and car park MD3 Land at Coronation Square Regeneration of existing community and retail facilities MD4 Royal Well and Municipal Offices Mixed-use redevelopment appropriate for town centre uses MD5 Leckhampton Approximately 250 dwellings and a secondary school
+Table 34: Land Aallocated for Mixed-Use Development

+Reference Location Designation MD1 Lansdown Industrial Estate 100 dwellings plus no net losses in employment in accordance with Policy EM2Employment led regeneration which may include an element of residential development MD2 Land at North Place and Portland Street 143 dwellings plus appropriate town centre mixed-use scheme and car park MD3 Land at Coronation Square Regeneration of existing community and retail facilities MD4 Royal Well and Municipal Offices Mixed-use redevelopment appropriate for town centre uses MD5 Leckhampton Approximately 250-350 dwellings and a secondary school
-POLICY MD1: LANSDOWN INDUSTRIAL ESTATE

-Site description The site is capable of redevelopment for mixed-use, including a continued element of employment in better-quality units together with some new residential.
+Site description The site is capable of redevelopment for mixed-use, including a continued element of employment in better-quality units together with some new residential development.
 There would be a net loss of employment land but this should be offset by an upgrade in the quality and density of premises.

-Site area 5.5ha

-Constraints Contaminated landHighways access

-Site specific requirements Approximately 100 dwellings Approximately 3ha of B-class-led employment land to be retained with any loss of existing provision being offset by a net gain in the quality (see Policy EM2) and / or the number of jobs provided on the site Measures to mitigate the impact of noise and vibration caused by railway line Safe, easy and convenient pedestrian and cycle links within the site and to key centres A layout and form that respects the existing urban characteristics of the vicinity Measures necessary to mitigate the traffic impact of the site, including the use of travel plans to encourage the use of more sustainable transport modes
+Site area 5.5ha Constraints Contaminated landHighways access Site specific requirements Approximately 100 dwellings Approximately 3ha of B class-led employment land to be retained with any loss of Employment led regeneration which may include an element of residential development provided that existing provision being is offset by a net gain in the quality (see Policy EM2) and / or the number of jobs provided on the site Measures to mitigate the impact of noise and vibration caused by railway line Safe, easy and convenient pedestrian and cycle links within the site and to key centres A layout and form that respects the existing urban characteristics of the vicinity Measures necessary to mitigate the traffic impact of the site, including the use of travel plans to encourage the use of more sustainable transport modes

-POLICY MD2 STREET 2: NORTH PLACE AND PORTLAND Site description The North Place and Portland Street area was formerly used as the main coach and bus station in Cheltenham.
+STREET 2: NORTH PLACE AND PORTLAND Site description The North Place and Portland Street area was formerly used as the main coach and bus station in Cheltenham.
 The site is approximately 2 hectares in size (3.2 hectares including the highway) and currently provides 813 parking spaces.
 The site's location within Central Conservation Area dictates that the form, massing and design of any future development need to be sensitive to the adjacent historic environment.
 Planning permission was granted on the site in 2013 for a large supermarket, car park and 143 dwellings.
 However, that permission has not yet been implemented and it is likely that a new scheme will be required in order for development to take place.
 It is anticipated that a new scheme would provide a similar number of dwellings to the extant planning permission.
 Site area 2ha Constraints Heritage assets Site specific requirements Approximately 143 dwellings Provision of an appropriate scale of retail, healthcare and community facilities to meet the needs of the community A layout and form of development that respects the setting, character and significance of the Conservation Area and other heritage assets Measures necessary to mitigate the traffic impact of the site Safe, easy and convenient pedestrian and cycle links within the site and to key points